DARPA is building an Artificial Intelligence Exploration (AIE) program to turn machines into “collaborative partners” for US national defense.

 On August 28, Raytheon partnered with DARPA to where its Explainable Question Answering System (EQUAS) will allow AI programs to “show their work,” increasing the human user’s confidence in the machine’s suggestions.

-“Our goal is to give the user enough information about how the machine’s answer was derived and show that the system considered relevant information so users feel comfortable acting on the system’s recommendation,” said Bill Ferguson, lead scientist and EQUAS principal investigator at Raytheon BBN in statement.
+“Our goal is to give the user enough information about how the machine’s answer was derived and show that the system considered relevant information so users feel comfortable acting on the system’s recommendation,” said Bill Ferguson, lead scientist and EQUAS principal investigator at Raytheon BBN in a statement.

 EQUAS will show users which data mattered most in the AI decision-making process.
 Using a graphical interface, users can explore the system’s recommendations and see why it chose one answer over another.
 The technology is still in its early phases of development but could potentially be used for a wide-range of applications.

-While DARPA is trying to make AI more trustworthy for national defense, the World Economic Forum (WEF) reported in 2017 that the weaponization of AI will represent paradigm shift in the way wars are fought.
+While DARPA is trying to make AI more trustworthy for national defense, the World Economic Forum (WEF) reported in 2017 that the weaponization of AI will represent a paradigm shift in the way wars are fought.

 Since the end of the Second World War, defense systems have been prioritized to deter attacks rather than actually responding to them after the fact.
 This has been the model for stability for the past 72 years, but that paradigm is now shifting with the rise of AI and machine learning.